abbiio/react-native-walkme-sdk/README.md

 import WalkMeSDK from 'react-native-walkme-sdk';
 ...
 /**
- * Starts ABBI SDK.
+ * Starts WalkMe SDK.
  *
  * @param appId The Application Id provided by WalkMe
  * @param appSecretKey The Application Secret key provided by WalkMe *
  * To get your Application Id and Application Secret key, login to WalkMe console at https://console.mobile.walkme.com
  * and click the settings icon near your Application Name.
-You can find more info here - https://walkme-mobile.zendesk.com/hc */
+ */
 WalkMeSDK.start(appId, appSecretKey)

 /**
- * Restarts ABBI SDK.
+ * Starts WalkMe SDK - FOR SELF-HOSTED APPS ONLY!
  *
+ * @param appId The Application Id provided by WalkMe
+ * @param appSecretKey The Application Secret key provided by WalkMe
+ * @param selfHostedUrl The self hosted url
+ *
+ * To get your Application Id and Application Secret key, login to WalkMe console at https://console.mobile.walkme.com
+ * and click the settings icon near your Application Name.
+ */
+WalkMeSDK.startWithSelfHosted(appId, appSecretKey, selfHostedUrl)

+/**
+ * Restarts WalkMe SDK.
+ *
- * This method can be called only after ABBI start was called first.
+ * This method can be called only after WalkMe start was called first.
- * Restart ABBI SDK is allowed if old session is at least 1 minute old */
+ * Restart WalkMe SDK is allowed if old session is at least 1 minute old */
 WalkMeSDK.restart()

 /**
- * Stop ABBI SDK.
+ * Stop WalkMe SDK.
  *
- * This method can be called only after ABBI start was called first.
+ * This method can be called only after WalkMe start was called first.
- * Stop abbi SDK is allowed if old session is at least 1 minute old */
+ * Stop WalkMe SDK is allowed if old session is at least 1 minute old */
 WalkMeSDK.stop()

 /**
- * Sends a Goal to ABBI's Backend.
+ * Sends a Goal to WalkMe's Backend.
  * A Goal is a user action that can be used to target your users.
  *
  * Usage Example :@